-- Qualifying media may request two (2) tickets per Audubon attraction (Audubon Zoo and/or Audubon Aquarium once every 12 months.
+Qualifying media may request two (2) tickets per Audubon attraction (Audubon Zoo, Audubon Aquarium, and/or Audubon Insectarium once every 12 months.

 - All requests must be submited through this form and received at least 2 weeks prior to the media visit.
 A copy of your organization’s letterhead and a business card must also be included.
 Due to volume and our support of conservation efforts, faxes are no longer accepted.

 - Employment will be verified on all requests to check for full-time status and position being news/editorial.
 Once verification has been made an email confirmation will be sent to the requester from Audubon Public Relations.

 - At the discretion of Audubon Nature Institute Public Relations, limited complimentary media passes may be provided to full-time editorial and news-gathering professionals who cover entertainment, business, travel, consumer, amusement, sports, news and online media associated with a news organization or established social media entity.
 All media affiliations must be verifiable as to editorial content and/or masthead.
 Qualifying positions include the following in these news-related categories: